DevMountain/node-auth-afternoon/README.md

 ### Summary

-In this step, we are going to build a function which grabs the access token from the response of the previous function and sets it equal to `req.session.gitAccessToken`, then redirects our user back to the home page. finally we are going to chain all of the functions we have written in our `/callback` endpoint with `.then`'s so they are called in the right order and are passed the correct arguments
+In this step, we are going to build a function which gets the access token from the response of the previous function, puts it on our session at `req.session.gitHubAccessToken`, then redirects our user back to the home page.

 ### Instructions

-* Write a function called `setGitTokenToSessions` which takes in the response from the previous function as a parameter, we will call this response `gitAccessToken`
+* Under the `fetchGitHubAccessToken` function, write a function called `setGitTokenToSession` which takes in the return value from the previous function as a parameter.
+Call the parameter `gitHubAccessTokenResponse`.
-* Set the `access_token` on the object of the identities array (i.e. `gitAccessToken.data.identities[0].access_token`) equal to `req.session.gitAccessToken`
+* Set the `access_token` on the object of the identities array (i.e. `gitHubAccessToken.data.identities[0].access_token`) equal to `req.session.gitHubAccessToken`
-* Redirect the user back to our landing page `'/'` using `req.redirect`.
+* In the data of the `gitHubAccessTokenResponse`, there should be an array of `identities` (with only one identity: GitHub).
+On that identity should be an `access_token` property.
+Put that access token on the session at `req.session.gitHubAccessToken`.
-* next go through your `/callback` endpoint and chain together all of your functions making sure to put them in the correct order and pass them the correct arguments.
+* Redirect the user back to our landing page (`'/'`) using `res.redirect`.
-* finally add a catch onto the final `.then` which will console.log any errors when running out function
+* (We're now done writing code within the `/callback` endpoint.)

 ### Solution